 Using a foundation before a concealer will help you to prepare a base for the concealer.
 You will also end up using less amount of concealer if you use it after foundation.

 If you are out of concealer or haven’t got the one that suits you dusky skin then you can probably discard the idea of using a concealer altogether.
 Instead, apply a foundation that has near to full coverage.
 A foundation that matches your skin tone can do the work of a concealer too!

 We hope by now you have learnt how to apply a concealer.
-Concealers are really amazing, give some of these hacks a go and watch your face transform!
+Concealers are really amazing, so read some of these concealer hacks and watch your face transform!

 Internal Images: Shutterstock